Three Bears Alaska History

 In 1993 the company continued to grow with a third store, a combination superconvenience store (fuel station added in 2002), located in Seward, Alaska.
 Soon, all of the stores came to be called Three Bears and carried a larger selection than a convenience store but still smaller than a full-size supermarket.
 Essentially, these three stores were designed to be “just right” for the communities they serve.

 But bears grow big in Alaska, so in the mid-1990’s, Three Bears expanded again by developing a new mini-warehouse store format in Kenai, Alaska.
-By 2004, the Kenai store had grown to 48,000 square feet and carried a mix of bulk warehouse products and conventional grocery products that was again “just right” for the community.
-Of course, as bears grow and then grow some more, they need to increase their territory, so Three Bears opened another mini-warehouse store (51,000 square feet this time) in Alaska’s Mat-Su Valley in July 2005.
+By 2004, the Kenai store location had grown to 48,000 square feet and carried a mix of bulk warehouse products and conventional grocery products that was again “just right” for the community.
+Of course, as bears grow and then grow some more, they need to increase their territory, so Three Bears opened another warehouse store (51,000 square feet this time) in Alaska’s Mat-Su Valley our Palmer/4 Corners location in July 2005.

 Now, one would think that Alaska would be big enough to contain a bunch of growing bears, but it turns out that in 2007 Three Bears headed for the Lower 48 and opened a new mini-warehouse store (61,000 square feet) in Butte, Montana.

 Of course, Alaska is still plenty big and a bunch of roaming bears never know when they might come across a cabin in the woods–or an existing mini-warehouse building new on the market–that’s “just right” and simply too good to pass up.
-So, in late 2007, Three Bears began remodeling a 2-year-old mini-warehouse building located in the Mat-Su Valley on the Parks Highway at the intersection with Pittman Road (see Three Bears: Meadow Lakes).
+So, in late 2007, Three Bears began remodeling a 2-year-old mini-warehouse building located in the Mat-Su Valley on the Parks Highway at the intersection with Pittman Road, our Meadow Lakes location.
 This store opened and began serving the community on “leap day” (February 29th), 2008.

-And then on July 1, 2011 and at least partly because Three Bears likes to do things in, well, threes (of course!), Three Bears opened its third mini-warehouse store in the Mat-Su Valley at 3950 S. Knik Goose Bay Road (just a 1/4 mile from the intersection with Vine.
-And part of what makes this Three Bears store “just right” for the community is the store 24-hour fuel station.
+And then on July 1, 2011 and at least partly because Three Bears likes to do things in, well, threes (of course!), Three Bears opened its third mini-warehouse store in the Mat-Su Valley at 3950 S. Knik Goose Bay Road (just a 1/4 mile from the intersection with Vine, our KGB Rd. location.
+And part of what makes this Three Bears store “just right” for the community is the store’s Three Bears Pharmacy and 24-hour fuel station.

-Since then Three Bears Alaska has continued to grow to help out local communities by opening stores in Chugiak/Birchwood in the summer of 2014, Big Lake in the summer of 2015, and most recently an over sized convenience Shell fuel station in Houston, AK.
+Since then Three Bears Alaska has continued to grow to help out local communities by opening a store in the Chugiak/Birchwood area in the summer of 2014.
+This Three bears features a Shell Kiosk, a Java Den (a new coffee venture for Three Bears) a Bears Den Liquor department, and an Outpost.
+Then Three Bears opened the Big Lake location in the summer of 2015, a Convenience Shell fuel station in Big Lake in the Summer of 2016, and an over-sized Convenience Shell fuel station in Houston, AK in May 2017.